Willow Bend Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

-The primary zip code for Willow Bend is 77035.
-The neighborhood is geographically defined by its boundaries: South Post Oak Road to the west, Greenwillow Drive to the east, Briarbend Drive to the south, and Hazelton Street to the north.
-These boundaries delineate the community and distinguish it from surrounding neighborhoods such as Willow Meadows, Meyerland, and Westbury.
-You can explore a map of Houston zip codes to see how Willow Bend is situated within the broader city landscape.
+The primary zip code for the Willow Bend neighborhood is 77035.
+The community's boundaries are defined by South Post Oak Road to the west, Greenwillow Drive to the east, Briarbend Drive to the south, and Hazelton Street to the north.
+These borders clearly distinguish Willow Bend from its neighbors, including Willow Meadows, Meyerland, and Westbury.
+Understanding these boundaries is helpful for navigating the local real estate market.
+You can explore a map of Houston zip codes to see how Willow Bend fits into the larger metropolitan area.

 Frequently Asked Questions